 The Principality of Monaco is a constitutional monarchy in which the sovereign prince plays the leading governmental role.
 The prince appoints the government, which consists of a minister of state and five ministers.
-The prince shares the country's legislative power with the popularly elected National Council.
-Multiparty elections for the National Council on February 11 were considered free and fair.
+The prince shares the country's legislative power with the popularly elected National Council, which is elected every five years.
+Multiparty elections for the National Council in February 2018 were considered free and fair.